 - Hungry guests will likely eat at least 2 smoked chicken thighs, so make sure you purchase enough to accommodate.

-- The chicken thighs can be prepped a few hours ahead of time, but make sure that you take the chicken out of the fridge at least 30 minutes prior to hitting the grill.
+- The chicken thighs can be prepped a few hours ahead of time, but make sure that you take the chicken out of the fridge at least 30 minutes before hitting the grill.

 Common Questions